nvlznn/habit-tracker/README.md

 # Nokapp Habits

-A habit tracker you keep *with your friends*, built with Flutter.
+A habit tracker that can build habits with friends.

-Live demo 👉 **https://nvlznn.github.io/habit-tracker/** (open on a phone, or use the phone view in your browser's dev tools).

 ## Repository layout